Scribe Author FAQ

 Often when this becomes clear, it turns out that what they’ve written is not directly on point for the end result they want, and we don’t want pre-existing material to bias decisions or lead them astray.

-It’s fairly common for authors to be unsatisfied with their rough draft—all writers feel this way.
+It’s fairly common for authors to be unsatisfied with their rough draft—almost all authors feel this way about their book at some point in the process

 That is why we have multiple rounds of revisions and corrections.
 You will never just “see” your book at some stage and be surprised by it.
 We have intentionally set up our process to include constant iterations and feedback and changes.